The Devil Comes Courting

 “Good day,” he said clearly in his American-accented English.
-He touched the tip of his hat, wide brimmed, lifting it enough so she could get a clear view of his face.
+He touched the wide brim of his hat, lifting it enough so she could get a clear view of his face.

 She tripped over her skirts, hands flailing, attempting to catch her balance.

-He could see her falling a few yards ahead of him—a little too far for him to attempt to do anything gallant like catch her.
-Her hands stretched in front of her, bracing, and then she hit the ground.
-He heard a loud snapping sound, like a branch being broken.
+She was still a few yards ahead of him—a little too far ahead to attempt anything gallant like catching her, even if he had thought it wise to touch her.
+Her hands stretched in front of her, bracing as she hit the ground.
+He heard a loud snapping sound, like the breaking of a branch.

-She stayed there, on hands and knees, for a few long seconds.
+She stayed on hands and knees for a few long seconds.

 False gallantry won out.
 “Ma’am?”
 Grayson tried.
 “Have you hurt yourself?
 Can I offer you some assistance?”

-The woman pushed onto her knees.
+The woman pushed herself up to kneel.
 Her bonnet was askew, and her bustle looked oddly misshapen.
 The blue fabric of her gown had somehow split right over her buttocks—and how a fall that didn’t land on her behind managed that, Grayson had no idea.
-He caught a hint of white—and God, did he know better than to appear to be getting an eyeful of her.
+He caught a hint of white underthings—and God, he knew better than to even look like he was getting an illicit eyeful.

 He turned to face the river so that he could only see her in the periphery of his vision.

 She wiped her hands and drew a deep breath.
-“Oh, f—” She cut off whatever word she had been intending to say.
-“Oh, fluff,” she said instead.
+“Ga—” She cut off whatever word she had been intending to say.
+“Oh drat,” she said instead.